ealitt/souzoumaker/_posts/2020-01-04-kaiten-speaker.markdown

     </div>
     <ol>
         <li>
             Take both speakers and solder 15 cm (6 inches) of wire to each of the terminals (pictured: + yellow, - green).
-I used four M2.5 screws to fasten the speakers to each speaker cover.
+I used four M2.5 screws to fasten the speakers to each speaker's cover.
         </li>
         <li>
             Pass the pin lock through the wire first, then the pin next.
 Both facing away from the speaker as pictured.
         </li>
         <li>
             Fit the pin in the speaker sphere case as shown.
 Make sure to leave some slack for the wire.
 Then fit the pin lock against the pin.
-You can glue the pin lock to the pin in this step to make them permanent, however it is no required.
+You can glue the pin lock to the pin in this step to make them permanent, however, it is not required.
         </li>
         <li>
             Screw the cover onto the sphere case.